Dual Enrollment

 • Be enrolled in a Maryland public or private high school.

-• Have the full consent of guidance counselor/school administrator to register for university courses.
+• Have the full consent of a Professional School Counselor/school administrator to register for university courses.

-• Have the full consent of parent/guardian to participate.
+• Have the full consent of the parent/guardian to participate.

-• Receive a minimum grade point average of 2.0 in each course attempted to remain eligible for dual enrollment participation for the following semester.
+Receive a minimum grade point average of 2.0 in each college course attempted to remain eligible for dual enrollment participation for the following semester.

 1. Dual Enrollment (DE) scholars are subject to all Policies and Procedures as well as Academic Regulations and Standards of Coppin State University.